Please see my full disclosure policy here for more information.

 Days spent sightseeing by bicycle or just catching some sun on the deck, sipping french wine.
 Each evening a new little village to explore.
 It sounds like an extremely relaxing way to see the countryside and to spend some quality time together with your family and friends.

 Planning a trip soon?
 Help Support This Blog!Booking your hotels, apartments and tours through the following links sends a small commission my way that helps keep this blog running (and it doesn't cost you any more).

-Travelling the canals on a boat would be a great trip to Europe for families with chrldren.
+Travelling the canals on a boat is a great trip to Europe for families with children.
 The slow pace of travel (most of the canal boats have a maximum speed of 3-4 miles per hour) is ideal for children who might be otherwise worn out by the end of a typical day of sightseeing in many European cities.

 A good balance between time on the boat and sightseeing time on land makes a relaxing trip for both children and parents, as the kids can nap on the boat while you are traveling down the river to your next sightseeing destination.

 For a medium sized family or a group, renting a canal boat can also be an economical choice for a holiday.
 Taking into consideration high fuel costs for travel by car and train fares that add up quickly for a family with kids, the canal boat provides both transportation, lodging and basic kitchen facilities all in on neat little package.